 *Glamping is a newly coined word that means “glamorous camping”.
 There are the extremes where you have a full on hotel bed, nice floor, and even bathroom facilities inside or nearby your “tent”.
 And by tent I’m not talking one of those little small popups, but a big canvas tent that you can stand up and walk around in.
 More modest glamping tents will just include a comfy bed or cot.

-Campgrounds in Monument Valley:
+Camping in Monument Valley

 - In the Tribal Park itself there’s The View Campground.
 It’s got RV hookups and traditional camping sites that you need your own tent for.

 - Goulding’s has a campground too, complete with RV hookups, cabins, and tent sites.

 - Just before Goulding’s there’s Monument Valley Tipi Village.
 How cool would it be to spend the night in a tipi!
 They also have cabins and tent sites available.